Human rights efforts | Sustainability | Natural Power of Plants Nisshin OilliO

 In fiscal 2022, after seeking the opinions of outside experts, we classified the Group’s supply chain into agricultural, general manufacturing, and non-manufacturing sectors, and analyzed human rights risks by assessing in terms of “severity” and “likelihood of occurrence” with regard to internationally required human rights items.

-We also developed a Self-Assessment Questionnaire (SAQ) with reference to the ILO Declaration, UN Global Compact standards, ETI Base Code, and the like, and administered it to consolidated and non-consolidated companies.
+We also developed a Self-Assessment Questionnaire (SAQ) with reference to the ILO Declaration, UN Global Compact, ETI Base Code, and the like, and administered it to consolidated and non-consolidated companies.
 Based on the results of this survey and other information, we have established The Nisshin OilliO Group Human Rights Guidelines, which set out standards to be observed by Group companies.

 The Nisshin OilliO Group Supplier Guidelines